About Us

 When a space becomes available, the order of offering out the space is as follows:

-Should a space become available, we will email the family from the waitlist who is being offered the space through our Kindertales program, which will include all information on the space available for what we can offer.
-Families have 48 hours from the email offering the space to respond back to us to either schedule a tour to move forward with the potential of reserving the space or informing us they would like to decline the space offered.
-Should we not hear back from the family who was offered the space within 48 hours, we will automatically move on to the next child on the waitlist.
+Should a space become available, we will offer out the space available in the order noted in our Waitlist Policy above.
+If we are offering through our waitlist, we will email the first family from the waitlist who is the appropriate age for the space available through our Kindertales program, which will include all information on the space available for what we can offer.
+Families have 24 hours from the email offering the space to respond back to us to either schedule a tour to move forward with the potential of reserving the space or informing us they would like to decline the space offered.
+If a family declines the space offered, or we do not get a response back from a family within the 24 hour time frame, you will be removed from the waitlist.